Hanan Porat: Biography

-Hanan Spitzer (later Porat) was born in Kfar Pines during the Mandate era.
-In 1944, his family moved to Kfar Etzion.
-In early 1948, during the Arab riots of 1948, Kfar Etzion was besieged, and the children were evacuated to Jerusalem.
+Born Hanan Spitzer in Kfar Pines during the Mandate era, Porat's family moved to Kfar Etzion in 1944.
+In early 1948, during the Arab riots of 1948, Kfar Etzion was besieged and the children were evacuated to Jerusalem.
 Porat's father also moved there to arrange convoys.
-After the Kfar Etzion massacre, his family settled in Kfar Pines.
-Porat studied at the Bnei Akiva yeshiva high school, Yeshivat Kerem B'Yavneh, and the Mercaz HaRav talmudic college, and was ordained as a rabbi.
+After the Kfar Etzion massacre his family settled in Kfar Pines.
+Porat studied at the Bnei Akiva yeshiva high school, Yeshivat Kerem B'Yavneh and the Mercaz HaRav talmudic college and was ordained as a rabbi.
 He worked as a religious teacher at several yeshivas.

-He is one of the main characters featured in Yossi Klein HaLevi's Like Dreamers: The Story of the Israeli Paratroopers who Reunited Jerusalem and Divided A Nation.
-He served in Israel's 55th Paratroopers Brigade during the Six-Day War, and was among the troops that captured the Temple Mount and conquered East Jerusalem.
-During this euphoric moment in Israel's history, he is quoted as saying, "We are writing the next chapter of the Bible."
+He is one of the main characters featured in Yossi Klein Halevi's Like Dreamers: The Story of the Israeli Paratroopers who Reunited Jerusalem and Divided A Nation.
+He served in Israel's 55th Paratroopers Brigade during the Six-Day War and was among the troops that captured the Temple Mount and conquered East Jerusalem.
+During this euphoric moment in Israel's history he is quoted as saying "We are writing the next chapter of the Bible."
 He later said that the Israeli victory should have become a national holiday.
 After the Six-Day War, he helped re-establish the Gush Etzion settlement bloc in the West Bank.
 He convinced Prime Minister Levi Eshkol to grant permission to settle in Gush Etzion.
 He first re-established the community of Kfar Etzion.
 Then, together with Rav Yoel Bin-Nun, he founded Yeshivat Har Etzion and the community of Alon Shevut.
-They recruited Rav Yehuda Amital to head the new Yeshiva, and a couple years later, Rav Aharon Lichtenstein would come on Aliyah to co-head the Yeshiva alongside Amital.
+They recruited Rav Yehuda Amital to head the new yeshiva and a couple years later, Rav Aharon Lichtenstein would come on aliyah to co-head the yeshiva alongside Amital.

-Porat was badly wounded in the Yom Kippur War of 1973 on the bank of the Suez canal.
-He recovered, and was amongst the founders of the Gush Emunim movement, which founded over 100 Israeli settlements.
-In 1975, he led the founding of Elon Moreh, the first Israeli settlement in the West Bank, in Sebastia.
+Porat was badly wounded in the Yom Kippur War of 1973 on the bank of the Suez Canal.
+He recovered and was amongst the founders of the Gush Emunim movement, which founded over 100 Israeli settlements.
+In 1975 he led the founding of Elon Moreh, the first Israeli settlement in the West Bank, in Sebastia.

-Porat died on 4 October 2011, aged 67, of cancer.
-He was survived by his wife, 10 children, and 20 grandchildren.
+Porat died of cancer on 4 October 2011 aged 67.
+He was survived by his wife, ten children and 20 grandchildren.